 The ECDIS colour scheme is based on specification of colour tokens and color conversion tolerances.

 Note that these colour specifications apply to both the operational chart display (for route planning and route monitoring), and also to any text on the same screen as the chart display.

-Selection of colours (informative)
+Selection of colours [Informative]